clubajax/undo-stack/README.md

 In your application, you might have to rerender with the new data.

 To avoid render thrashing, `onChange` is only called when the main object or a sub-object changes, not for simple properties.
 In the above example, it is only called on initialization, and for `undo` and `redo`.
+If you want a notification of every change, use `onSet` (see below).

 ## Docs